Curlvation Product Documentation

 Get RockTimer operational in under five minutes.

 3. Power on.
-Press and hold the power button for 2 seconds.
-The display will briefly show the firmware version, then enter standby mode with the LED pulsing blue.
+Press the power button for 1 second.
+The display will briefly show RockTimer and the firmware version, then display that it is Ready.

 Hardware Overview